hgraph-io/hedera-revenue-dashboard/README.md

 ### Revenue (USD)

-- The amount of revenue (in HBAR) shown is converted in real-time to USD.
+- The amount of revenue (in HBAR) shown is converted to USD.
-- All USD conversions are done at the current market rate.
+- Revenue in USD is calculated by converting each hour’s HBAR using the average conversion rate for that specific hour.
+Instead of applying today’s rate to all historical data, we multiply the HBAR collected during each hour by that hour’s average USD value and then sum the results.
+This approach ensures that past revenues reflect the true value of HBAR at the time they were earned.
 - As fees are collected in HBAR on the Hedera network, all calculations are done using HBAR.
 The displayed USD amount is strictly to provide context regarding network revenue for a given timeframe.

 ### Date dropdown